ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_wpf/_index.md

 ---
-title: Develop windows applications with Windows Presentation Foundation (WPF) on Windows on Arm
+title: Develop applications with Windows Presentation Foundation (WPF) on Windows on Arm

 minutes_to_complete: 30

 who_is_this_for: This learning path is for developers who want to learn how to create desktop applications and leverage performance improvements on Arm64.

 learning_objectives:
-    - Create and build an WPF application
+    - Create and build a WPF application
     - Measure code execution performance uplift on Arm64

 prerequisites: